-Tight controls were kept during the course of the mission to ensure the total population as well as the social and occupational makeup of the three ships remained stable and optimal for the long-term survival of the mission and eventual colonization of a new planet.
+Tight controls were kept during the course of the mission to ensure the total population as well as the social and occupational makeup of the population of three ships remained stable—optimized for the long-term survival of the mission and eventual settlement of a new planet.

 This population regulation was accomplished entirely through the use of an incentive-based system, allowing for the preservation of autonomy among individuals in relation to their family planning choices.
-This system was so successful it was largely duplicated on the surface of Illuminatia during the early days of colonization of the new planet.
+This system was so successful it was largely duplicated on the surface of Illuminatia during the early days of settlement and exploration of the new planet.

-Some form of communication with Earth was maintained throughout the mission, although communication became more limited not long into the mission as the Lucidus spacecraft approached distances at which radio communications traveling at the speed of light required months and years and then decades to reach from Lucidus to Earth or vice versa.
-Communication with Earth abruptly ceased at the point the Lucidus mission encountered the incident which caused the colonization on the new planet.
+Some form of communication with Earth was maintained throughout the mission, although communication became more limited not long into the voyage as the Lucidus spacecraft approached distances at which radio and particle communications traveling at the speed of light required months and years and then decades to travel between Lucidus to Earth.
+Communication with Earth abruptly ceased at the point the Lucidus mission encountered the incident which caused the discovery of the new planet.

 - See main article: Lucidus termination event

-Although the mission to colonize a new planet or two was never actually terminated and by all measures should be considered a success, historians agree the termination of the space-bound portion of the mission occurred between 200 and 300 Earth-years into the voyage when the three Lucidus spacecraft encountered a rather peculiar and yet-to-be fully explained space-time irregularity which compelled the entire population of the three spacecraft to disembark from the ships.
+The termination of the space-bound portion of the Lucidus mission occurred between 200 and 300 Earth-years into the voyage when the three Lucidus spacecraft encountered a rather peculiar and yet-to-be fully explained space-time irregularity which compelled the entire population of the three spacecraft to disembark from the ships.

 What we do know is the three Lucidus spacecraft, while traveling through an uncharted galaxy, simultaneously experienced an existential crisis.
 The event was unexpected and caused automated systems aboard the spacecraft to initiate an evacuation and self-destruct sequence.
 We now know that the majority of the population of the three ships survived the anomaly.